 We headed back at midday to get our stuff and kept walking through to the Remarkable Rocks, framed by another double rainbow.
 You are able to walk amongst the rocks, and there aren’t too many people.
 It is undoubtedly one of the lesser known wonders of the world!
 Some orange crust of sorts grows on the rocks like a natural photo editor at sunset.
 It was the highlight of the walk for me, and I felt like I was in a dream.

 The next morning, we hiked through a lot of duller woodlands until the track turned into a beach walk.
 The walk has the novel feature of a boat crossing at a river here, which was great fun.
 We had lunch at Hanson Bay before trudging onto the end of the trail, passing through what felt like fairy forests finishing at the Kelly Hill Caves.
-We spent that evening at Western KI Caravan Park with a fire roaring inside the dinner room, reminiscing on our trip.
+We spent that evening at Western KI Caravan Park with a fire roaring inside the dining room, reminiscing on our trip.

 Points of Interest